open-draft/reach-schema/README.md

 ### Optional properties

-Optional, or _week_ validation, is the one applied only when the mentioned property is present in the actual data.
-This marks such property as optional, but still applies a provided structure or resolver(s) when the property is present.
+Optional (_weak_) validation is applied only when the mentioned property is present in the actual data.
+This marks such property as optional, but still applies a validation resolver when the property is provided.

 ```js
 import { useSchema, optional } from 'reach-schema'